Normal Approximation in Large Network Models

-We next define branching processes used to stochastically bound the size of $C_i$, node $i$'s component in $\bm{D}$, and that of $\mathcal{N}_{\bm{M}_t}(i,K)$, its $K$-neighborhood in $\bm{M}_t$.
-These are used to construct a process whose size stochastically dominates $\abs{J_i}$ defined in \eqref{JxT}.
+We next define branching processes used to stochastically bound $\abs{\tilde C_i}$ and $\abs{\N_{\bm{M}}(i,K)}$.
+These are used to construct a process whose size stochastically dominates $\abs{\tilde{J}_i}$ from \eqref{Ji}.
+A branching process is a discrete-time stochastic process in which each time period is associated with a set of elements that are the ``offspring'' of elements of the previous time period.
+The process starts at time zero with only one element.

 The use of branching processes to bound component and neighborhood sizes is a well-known technique in random graph theory \citep[e.g.][]{bollobas2012simple}.
+The basic idea is to explore the component of a node $i$ using a breadth-first search where at each step we uncover the neighbors of nodes uncovered in the previous step.
+If the network formation model is dyadic (as is the case for $\bm{D}$ and $\bm{M}$), then the set of nodes uncovered at a given step can be stochastically bounded by the number of offspring produced at a given time period of an appropriate branching process.
+If the branching process is subcritical in that number of offspring declines over time, then the size of $i$'s component will be stochastically bounded.

 Let $x \in \R^d$, $z \in \R^{d_z}$, $r > 0$, and $\bar{f} = \sup_{x\in\R^d} f(x)$.
-Recall the definition of $\Phi^*(\cdot)$ from \autoref{dfrag} and $p_1(x,z;x',z')$ from \eqref{L_r}.
-Denote by $\mathfrak{X}^D_{r}(x,z)$ the multi-type Galton-Walton branching process with type space $\R^d \times \R^{d_z}$ starting at a particle of type $(x,z)$ with the following two properties \citep[see e.g.][\S 2.1]{bollobas_phase_2007}.
+Recall the definition of $\Phi^*$ from \autoref{dfrag} and $p_1(x,z;x',z')$ from \eqref{L_r}.
+Denote by $\mathfrak{X}^D_{r}(x,z)$ the multi-type Galton-Walton branching process \citep[see e.g.][\S 2.1]{bollobas_phase_2007} with type space $\R^d \times \R^{d_z}$ starting at a particle of type $(x,z)$ with the following two properties.
 First, each particle of type $(x',z')$ is replaced in the next generation by a set of particles (its ``offspring'') distributed as a Poisson point process on $\R^d \times \R^{d_z}$ with intensity

+Second, conditional on particle types at generation $t-1$, the Poisson point processes that create the particles of generation $t$ are independent across generation $t-1$ particles.